ThierrySans/CSCC09/README.md

 # [CSCC09 Programming on the Web](https://thierrysans.github.io/CSCC09/)

-This is the source code for the CSCC09 Spring 2019 course website.
+This is the source code for the CSCC09 course website.

-The site is built using [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
-Code is based on [@CSC309-Fall-2016/CSC309-Fall-2016.github.io](https://github.com/CSC309-Fall-2016/CSC309-Fall-2016.github.io).

 Enjoy the course!